 Business Message Envelope MUST be applied for all messages exchanged with AS2

 Business Message Envelope MUST be applied for all messages exchanged with AS4

+SBDH Usage

 Party identifiers

 The required Receiver party identifier in the Message Envelope header is the one that corresponds to a PEPPOL Participant registered in the SML/SMP.
 Also the Sender party identifier is required.
 The structure of the identifier MUST follow the “PEPPOL Policy for use of Identifiers” [PEPPOL_Policy].